- Great Places

 E. Aqueduct of Nero

-- The eastern entrance to the Panama Canal lies in
+The eastern entrance to the Panama Canal lies in which ocean?

 A. Maya